 How Laser Printers Work – Full Technical Explanation

-- The moment you press print on your computer, tablet or mobile device the information is sent to the printer memory, where the data is stored.
+- The moment you press print on your computer, tablet or mobile device, the information is sent to the printer memory, where the data is stored temporarily.

-- As the drum (coated metal cylinder) begins to roll, it received a positive charge across it’s whole surface.
-Some printers contain 4 drums, one for each colour – Cyan, Magenta, Yellow & Black.
+- As the drum (coated metal cylinder) begins to roll, it received a positive charge across its whole surface.
+Some printers contain four drums, one for each colour – Cyan, Magenta, Yellow & Black.

 - The laser activates, and beams against a series of mirrors to reflect across the surface of the drum(s) imprinting the shape of your print using an opposite negative electrical charge.

-- The toner cartridge and hopper, sat next to the drum(s) slowly releases positively charged carbon toner particles on to the drum as it turns and the toner is attracted to any areas of negative charge leaving positively charged areas of the drum untouched.
+- The toner cartridge and hopper sat next to the drum(s) slowly releases positively charged carbon toner particles on to the drum as it turns.
+The toner is attracted to any areas of negative charge leaving positively charged areas of the drum untouched.

-- The transfer belt rolls the paper through the printer giving it a positive charge, and as it passes the drum, the negatively charged toner is attracted to the page in the shape of your print.
+- The transfer belt rolls the paper through the printer giving it a positive charge.
+As it passes the drum, the negatively charged toner is attracted to the page in the shape of your print.

 Here’s a fantastic video created by Static Control showing the whole process to help explain things a little better:

 A toner cartridge contains coloured or carbon / iron oxide powder (toner) that is positively charged, and then melted onto the paper.
 Toner Cartridges are a consumable item that needs to be replaced in a laser printer once the cartridge is empty and is available in 4 different colours black, cyan, magenta and yellow (CMYK).

 A drum unit is a metal cylinder that has a special coating (green colour) That can receive a static positive and negative electrical charge from the laser within a laser printer.
 The drum can be seen in the printer as a green cylinder and can sometimes be built into the toner cartridge rather than a standalone unit.